Tiff Cothran went to be with the Lord on March 24, 2018. This story, originally written in 2013, has been updated to reflect his passing.

-Tiff is a gentle man who has always been involved, in some capacity or another, with serving at his church.
+Tiff was a gentle man who had always been involved, in some capacity or another, with serving at his church.

 But a quadruple bypass surgery in 2000 changed all that.

-Since then, Tiff has tried to go behind the scenes more:
+After that, Tiff tried to go behind the scenes more:

 “I have tried to stay out of leadership and stress positions.
 Anytime I come under stress, my heart begins to pain, and I carry nitroglycerin and aspirin for an emergency.”

-Yet it doesn’t keep the man who used to teach Sunday school in Africa from leading his Home Group in multiple acts of service throughout the community—Tiff is seemingly all over the city.
-There’s somewhere to serve nearly every day.
+Yet it didn’t keep the man who used to teach Sunday school in Africa from leading his Home Group in multiple acts of service throughout the community—Tiff was seemingly all over the city.
+He knew there was somewhere to serve nearly every day.

-There’s Central Elementary School on Thursday afternoons, the soup kitchen on Saturday, the Cambodian missionaries his Home Group supports monthly.
-The list goes on.
+There was Central Elementary School on Thursday afternoons, the soup kitchen on Saturday, the Cambodian missionaries his Home Group supported monthly.
+The list went on.

-He doesn’t accept credit, though.
+He didn’t accept credit, though.
 Far from it.

 “There’s always something to do if you’re looking for it,” Tiff said.
 “When you get sold out for the Lord, you’re hooked.”

-Not only is Tiff hooked on serving the Lord, but he’s gotten the rest of his Home Group hooked, as well.
-I asked him if it was difficult to get other people in his group to serve.
+Not only was Tiff hooked on serving the Lord, but he had the rest of his Home Group hooked, as well.
+Before he passed, I asked him if it was difficult to get other people in his group to serve.
 His answer caught me off guard: “No.”

-Part of that, he admitted, is because a lot of the group members are older and don’t work day jobs.
+Part of that, he admitted, was because a lot of the group members were older and didn’t work day jobs.
 “If you’re retired, they’ll find you,” he said.

-But these are the golden years, the sunset of life, a time for enjoyment and pleasure and travel and, gasp, golf.
+But those are the golden years, the sunset of life, a time for enjoyment and pleasure and travel and, gasp, golf.

-Not for Tiff and his partners in crime, the chief of whom shares a wedding vow with Tiff.
+Not for Tiff and his partners in crime, the chief of whom shared a wedding vow with Tiff.